talish94/moving-elevators/README.md

 * The button turns to red,
 * The algorithm computes the distances from each elevator,
 * The closest elevator starts moving towards the required floor,
-* Displays a timer that displays the time remaining untill the elevator will arrive.
+* Displays a timer that shows the time remaining untill the elevator will arrive.

-When the elevator arrives to the floor - a bell sound plays, the button turns green again, and the elevator waits for 2 seconds untill it can handle next call, if there is one.
+When the elevator arrives to the floor:
+* A bell sound plays,
+* The button turns green again,
+* The elevator waits for 2 seconds untill it can handle next call, if there is one.